wp-plugins/intensedebate/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Fixed pass-by-reference bug for PHP 5.3, props Maciek P
+* Minor modification to the way JSON-compat functions are loaded to work better with WP 2.9

 = 2.5 =
 * Adjusted sync queue handling to handle bigger queues more reliably
 * Removed DB logging entirely